mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 <figure>
   <img src="/assets/images/posterior-approximation-comparison.png" alt="Posterior approximation comparison">
   <figcaption>
-    Comparison of Grid Search and MCMC.
-The contour lines of the true posterior are shown for reference.
+    Comparison of Grid Search and MCMC for an illustrative posterior distribution, with contour lines of the true posterior shown for reference.
   </figcaption>
 </figure>